Skip to main content

 Scientifically researched

 A convincing body of evidence confirming the potential health properties of Rooibos has been built up, mostly based on in vitro work (in test tubes) and in vivo work (with live animals).
 There are vast amounts of scientific literature.
-This includes several research articles on high-impact, peer-reviewed scientific journals.
+This includes various research articles in high-impact, peer-reviewed scientific journals.

 Why is it so healthy?